pratikguragain10/User-Persona/User Persona.md

 ## Quote

-- `I want a social platform that lets me connect with friends an express myself and my way of life to others.`
+- "I want a social platform that lets me connect with friends an express myself and my way of life to others."
+- "I want to quickly see what my friends are posting without unnecessary distractions."
+- “Being able to communicate and learn about others.”

 ---